hirethunk/verbs/docs/events.md

 <!-- @!todo syntax for replaying "up to a particular point" ? -->

-#### Warning!
+> [!warning]

-Verbs does not reset any model data that might be created in your event handlers.
+> Verbs does not reset any model data that might be created in your event handlers.
-Be sure to either reset that data before replaying, or confirm that all `handle()` calls are idempotent.
+> Be sure to either reset that data before replaying, or confirm that all `handle()` calls are idempotent.
-Replaying events without thinking thru the consequences can have VERY negative side-effects.
+> Replaying events without thinking thru the consequences can have VERY negative side effects.

-Because of this, upon executing the `verbs:replay` command we will make you confirm your choice, and confirm _again_ if you're in production.
+> Because of this, upon executing the `verbs:replay` command we will make you confirm your choice, and
+> confirm _again_ if you're in production.

 #### Preparing for a replay